-That first year taught me how to write, taught me about my patterns of thinking, it led me to meditation, and it showed me how much I love writing and collaborating.
+The first year of chronicling taught me how to write, taught me about my patterns of thinking, led me to meditation, and it showed me how much I love writing and collaborating.
 But when I tried turning those first 52 Mondays into a book, I didn’t have an ending and I wasn’t done writing.
 I had just begun to evolve and writing was part of that evolution.
 So I decided to start this blog.

 I know I am not the only woman on the planet who is trying to figure out her second act and that’s what I’m doing now... one Monday at a time.

-This blog started in my old life but now it’s about a new life.
-One where I actually have time to think and create.
+While this blog started in my old life, it’s actually about a life being reinvented.
+A life where I actually have time to think and create.
 Time to muse and time to ponder.
 Mondays have changed from a day I used to dread to a day where I look forward to getting up and creating something new.
 52 Mondays went from a countdown to the end of one thing and became the beginning of finding my own voice.

 I would love to hear your Monday thoughts too!
 You can always get in touch with me here or comment on any of the posts.